MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-inter-tenant-collaboration.md

 ### What about hybrid components and Office 365 inter-tenant collaboration?

-On-premises hybrid components, such as an Exchange organization and Azure AD Connect, cannot be split across multiple tenants.
+On-premises hybrid components, such as an Exchange organization cannot be split across multiple tenants.